h4rvey-g/ob-Notes/USMLE/Endocrine/Hyperthyroidism.md

 ![[Pasted image 20231127211623.png]]
 ## Nuclear medicine thyroid scan and radioactive iodine uptake measurement
 ![[Pasted image 20231127212419.png]]
-- Subacute thyroiditis: The inflammatory disruption of the follicle membranes inhibits the transport of iodine across the thyroid cells.
+- [[Subacute thyroiditis]]: The inflammatory disruption of the follicle membranes inhibits the transport of iodine across the thyroid cells.

 ---